eggressive/terraform-beginner-bootcamp-2023/journal/week1.md

-# Terraform Beginner Bootcamp 2023 - Week 1 :school_satchel:
+# Terraform Beginner Bootcamp 2023 - Week 1 :see_no_evil:

 ## Root Module Structure